 - Intraoral scanners – An intraoral scanner will curb the amount of time your patients spend for oral impressions.
 This handheld device allows you to make precise digital scans for crowns, dentures, types of nightguards, aligners, and more.

-- Patient portal – A mobile patient portal—which is part of Dandy’s digital lab—enables you to track and manage lab cases, whether you’re at your patient’s chairside or prepping for your day over coffee at home.
+- Patient portal – A mobile patient portal—which is part of Dandy’s digital dental technology offering—enables you to track and manage lab cases, whether you’re at your patient’s chairside or prepping for your day over coffee at home.

 Expert management is the lubricant needed to ensure your dental practice operates like a well-oiled machine.
 From managing billing to guaranteeing your practice is HIPAA-compliant, a top-notch dental practice manager is the golden ticket to a profitable, booming business.